-Stainless steel sinks are one of the most popular types of sink, thanks to its affordability and durability.
+Stainless steel sinks are one of the most popular types of sink, thanks to their affordability and durability.
 Long used in commercial kitchens for sinks and countertops, the steel contains chromium that provides the corrosion-resistance and nickel that adds the brightness pure steel lacks.
 Unaffected by most household chemicals, these sinks will not rust and can be recycled into other metal items.

 Stainless steel sinks have many qualities that make them a good option, but the minerals from hard water and improper cleaning can leave the sink with spots and streaks.
 With just a little time and effort, though, your sink can have the same shine you want in your stainless steel appliances.